icons8/aitools-docs/docs/upscaler.md

 * Clicking Enlarge will make your image twice as bigger each time you use it (4x, 8x, 16x, etc.) until it reaches the maximum of **7680 x 5671**.
 * Hovering your mouse cursor over the picture will enable magnifying mode, letting you to look at the details more closely and compare results.
-* Delete button deletes the image from the dashboard, but it will still be available.
-More on this in the [Privacy](https://github.com/icons8/aitools-docs/blob/main/docs/Upscaler.md#privacy) section.
+* Delete button at the top deletes the image from the dashboard, but you will be able to access it with a direct link within the next 60 days.

 Controls for batch uploads are virtually the same, except you can both upscale and download the whole collection at once or do that with individual images within the batch.